Peer-to-Peer Deep Learning for Beyond-5G IoT: Experimental Results and Discussion

 \subsection{Experimental Setup}

-We simulate P2PL on $K{=}100$ devices (significantly more than prior works \cite{jiang2017collaborative, lian2017can, CFA, cooperativeSGD}). \textbf{Dataset}: MNIST handwritten digit classification \cite{lecun2010mnist}, where each $x_i$ is a $28\times28$ normalized single-channel image depicting a handwritten label $y_i \in \{0,1,\dots,9\}$.
-The 60,000 training samples are shuffled and partitioned equally into 100 local device training datasets, ($\forall k\; n_k = 600$). \textbf{Architecture:} each device uses Pytorch's default independent and random initialization for a 2NN: a two-layer perceptron architecture with 200 nodes in each hidden fully-connected layer and ReLU activation. \textbf{Optimization}: mini-batch gradient descent with the PyTorch \cite{NEURIPS2019_9015} default variant of Polyak momentum (see Alg.~\ref{alg:P2PL}), where $B$ = 10, fixed $\eta$ = 0.01, $\mu$ = 0.5, $\forall t,k\; \epsilon_k^{(t)}=1$, and $\alpha_{ki}$ are set according to \eqref{eq:mixing-weights}. \textbf{Test Metric}: test accuracy achieved by devices on 10,000 MNIST test samples.
+We simulate P2PL on $K{=}100$ devices (significantly more than prior works~\cite{jiang2017collaborative, lian2017can, CFA, cooperativeSGD}). \textbf{Dataset}: MNIST handwritten digit classification~\cite{lecun2010mnist}, where each $x_i$ is a $28\times28$ normalized single-channel image depicting a handwritten label $y_i \in \{0,1,\dots,9\}$.
+Our data is partitioned in a similar manner as Ref.~\cite{pmlr-v54-mcmahan17a}: for the \textbf{IID} setting, the 60,000 training samples are shuffled and partitioned equally into 100 local device training datasets, ($\forall k\; n_k$ = 600); for the balanced, pathological \textbf{Non-IID} setting, the 60,000 training samples are sorted by label, partitioned into 200 shards, and each of the $K$ = 100 distributed devices is randomly assigned 2 shards. \textbf{Architecture:} each device uses PyTorch's default independent and random initialization~\cite{Pytorch_NEURIPS2019_9015} for a 2NN: a two-layer perceptron architecture with ReLU activation and 200 nodes in each hidden fully-connected layer. \textbf{Optimization}: mini-batch gradient descent with the PyTorch~\cite{Pytorch_NEURIPS2019_9015} default variant of Polyak momentum (see Alg.~\ref{alg:P2PL}), where $B$ = 10, fixed $\eta$ = 0.01, $\mu$ = 0.5, $\forall t,k\; \epsilon_k^{(t)}$ = 1, and $\alpha_{ki}$ are set according to \eqref{eq:mixing-weights}.

-\textbf{Convergence}: the first round at which local deep models at \textbf{all} $K{=} 100$ devices cross $97\%$ test accuracy (the threshold used by \cite{pmlr-v54-mcmahan17a}).
-This definition of convergence tracks the worst-performing device.
-It is \textit{very conservative} since, in practice, we are usually concerned with average rather than worst case analysis.
-However, it offers the fairest comparison with baselines. \textbf{Baselines}: the centralized setting uses single-model momentum mini-batch GD; the federated setting uses Federated Averaging (FedAvg) \cite{pmlr-v54-mcmahan17a} with full participation and momentum mini-batch GD at each device.
-Our budget is 10k rounds.
+\textbf{Test Metric}: test accuracy achieved by devices on 10,000 MNIST test samples. \textbf{Convergence}: the first round at which local deep models at \textbf{all} $K$ = $100$ devices cross 97\% test accuracy (the threshold used by Ref.~\cite{pmlr-v54-mcmahan17a}).
+This definition of convergence tracks the worst-performing device and is \textit{very conservative} since, in practice, we are usually concerned with average rather than worst case analysis.
+However, it offers the fairest comparison with baselines. \textbf{Baselines}: the centralized setting uses single-model momentum mini-batch gradient descent; the federated setting uses Federated Averaging (FedAvg)~\cite{pmlr-v54-mcmahan17a} with full participation and momentum mini-batch gradient descent at each device.
+Our communication budget is 10,000 communication rounds.